jvera01/COVID19_VAERS_ANALYSIS/README_Segment 1.md

 - Machine Learning Algorithm – Scikit-Learn
 - Tableau Public

 ## Machine Learning Classification:
 - Predict Risk Factors the chances of a patient to get (X) symptoms for (Y) Vaccine
 - Take a limited list of the most common symptoms, and convert them into numbers
 - Catagorize them based off of which vaccine
 - Find the most dense amount of cases based on age
 - Predict for male/female/other

+## Database Diagram DBD

+## Team Members - Rules and Expectations:

+- Anna Stack
+- Dakota Dusold
+- Daniel Gandia
+- Hira Ayub
+- Jesus M Vera
+- Justin Livingston

+## Rules & Expectations

+- Rule # 1 Teamwork makes the dream works
+- Rule # 2 Team meetings will be scheduled, and invitations will follow.
+- Rule # 3 Team Participation is required
+- Rule # 4 Team members must ask for help when stuck on an individual task.
+- Rule # 5 Team members will complete the task on time for review and approval
+- Rule # 6 Team members must inform if the task will be completed late.
+- Rule # 7 Team members must inform if an emergency presents itself and the team needs to complete the task.